berensp/berensp.github.io/_posts/2025-01-03-orthopraxy.md

 You might suppose that it's the result of society becoming more scientific *ergo* more materialistic.
 Or perhaps a catechetical failure.
 Both probably partly explain it.
 But I believe there's a liturgical factor.

-Shia LaBeouf became Catholic not so long ago (and a TLM adherent as well) and noted the strange juxtaposition of casual preaching with the sublimeness of the sacrament ("letting your hair down right before you're asking me to fully believe that we're about to walk through the death of Christ")[^6].
+Shia LaBeouf became Catholic not so long ago (and a TLM adherent as well) and noted the strange juxtaposition of casual preaching with the sublimeness of the sacrament ("letting your hair down right before you're asking me to fully believe that we're about to walk through the death of Christ").
 Wholehearted agreement here: my brain is decidedly not agile enough to pivot between, for example, homily jokes and inexhaustible mystery breaking through the veil in the Eucharist; and, I think, the traditional liturgy is meant to spare us from that maneuver.

-[^6]: For what it's worth, I do believe Vatican II is partly to blame.
-Whether it was ill-conceived or just poorly (or only partially) implemented, I'm not qualified to weigh in on the debate as I don't have a Licentiate in Sacred Theology.
-Bishop Barron talks about the disconnection of meal from sacrifice, overemphasizing the former at the expense of the latter.
-I think that's probably a good insight.

-Reminds me of (the first part of) this Annie Dillard quote[^7]:
+Reminds me of (the first part of) this Annie Dillard quote[^6]:

-[^7]: I jettisoned the latter part of the quote about crash helmets and life preservers and signal flares as I'd say it's got more comic than theological value.
+[^6]: I jettisoned the latter part of the quote about crash helmets and life preservers and signal flares as I'd say it's got more comic than theological value.

 > On the whole, I do not find Christians, outside of the catacombs, sufficiently sensible of conditions.
 Does anyone have the foggiest idea what sort of power we so blithely invoke?
 Or, as I suspect, does no one believe a word of it...

-At one of the parishes I've attended, everyone remains standing during the Eucharistic Prayer, which, to be fair, is totally sanctioned, but also presents a problem in that your posture is discordant with what is really happening, and so your brain doesn't compute.
+At one of the parishes I've attended, everyone remains standing during the Eucharistic Prayer, which, to be fair, is totally sanctioned, but also presents a problem in that your posture is discordant with what is really transpiring before you, and so your brain doesn't compute.

 Not just posture but dress.
-If I opt for the shirt 'n' tie over my Vikings jersey it signals the importance[^8], and then (hopefully) my behavior conforms as well *(vestis virum facit)*.
+If I opt for the shirt 'n' tie over my Vikings jersey it signals the importance[^7], and then (hopefully) my behavior conforms as well *(vestis virum facit)*.

-[^8]: <a href="https://bible.usccb.org/bible/matthew/22?11" target="_blank">Mt 22:11-12</a>: "But when the king came in to meet the guests he saw a man there not dressed in a wedding garment.
+[^7]: <a href="https://bible.usccb.org/bible/matthew/22?11" target="_blank">Mt 22:11-12</a>: "But when the king came in to meet the guests he saw a man there not dressed in a wedding garment.
 He said to him, 'My friend, how is it that you came in here without a wedding garment?'
 But he was reduced to silence."

 ## You say tomato, I say tomato